-In the old days of landline phones and the Plain Old Telephone Service, long distance charges were obscene.
-Some calls could cost over a dollar a minute (depending on how far away your were calling), but VoIP was heralded as the end to long distance charges.
+In the old days of landline phones and the Plain Old Telephone Service, long-distance charges were obscene.
+Some calls could cost over a dollar a minute (depending on how far away you were calling), but VoIP was heralded as the end to long-distance charges.
 While it is true that you can use VoIP for free to circumvent long distance charges, note that the only free calls are video messages and audio calls to another person using the Skype app.

 If, for instance, you wanted to call a user's mobile phone number or landline telephone (does anyone still actually have a landline?), you need to purchase a Skype telephone number and credits.
 The amount of credits any give call consumes is dependent on VoIP routing factors, tolls and charges in any of the networks and regions the call data is routed through.

 However, using a VPN tunnel can help circumvent some of these restrictions by hiding your voice traffic until it is decrypted by your VPN server.
 In some cases, depending on international rates, where you're located and where your contact is located, you can get cheaper call rates.

 Some countries are subject to distastefully high import taxes that make buying imported products impractical.
 Take Brazil, which is among the top 20 nations in terms of the highest trade tariffs.
 These taxes are imposed at the point of sale, as opposed to when goods physically cross the border.